 Brew espresso and set aside.

-In a bowl, whisk together sifted matcha with warm water (do not use hot water) to make a smooth paste.
+In a cup, whisk together sifted matcha with warm water (do not use hot water).

-Heat almond milk in a saucepan until warm.
+Heat milk in a saucepan until warm.
 Froth milk until foamy and doubled in volume.

 Add sugar (optional) and stir to dissolve.